Kidev/AdaPhysics2D/README.md

 # AdaPhysics2D

-This is a simple 2D physics engine for Ada.
+This is a 2D physics engine for Ada.
 Check the wiki page to see how to use it with examples

 # Features